Google Password Manager Review: Quick Expert Summary

 How does Google Password Manager compare to other password managers?

-However, users who prioritize comprehensive security and password management may find it limited.
-Unlike dedicated managers, Google Password Manager doesn’t provide dark web monitoring, password sharing, or detailed password auditing.
+However, users who want comprehensive security and features will find it limited.
+Unlike dedicated managers, Google Password Manager’s password generator and password checker are basic, and it doesn’t have comprehensive dark web monitoring, or detailed password auditing.
 Moreover, while Google offers auto-fill capabilities for forms, it doesn’t match the sophistication of RoboForm’s form-filling tool.
 For users demanding a more comprehensive solution, dedicated password managers are a better option.

 How do I import passwords to Google Password Manager from another password manager?